-Roundabouts meet the demands of both the travelling public and local communities for safe, efficient traffic flow.
-They can be used to address issues of safety, speeding, aesthetics, access, site distance, sustainability, capacity, signal not warranted or a combination of these factors.
-Design of a roundabout starts with identifying and understanding these problems and creating a solution that meets the community’s needs.
+Roundabouts meet the demands of both the traveling public and local communities for safe, efficient traffic flow.
+They can be used to address issues of safety, speeding, aesthetics, access, site distance, sustainability, capacity, signal not warranted, or a combination of these factors.
+The design of a roundabout starts with identifying and understanding these problems and creating a solution that meets the community’s needs.
 A well-designed roundabout can turn even a reluctant user into a fan.

 The installation of a well-designed roundabout can: